Course Outline

 • Embedding workflows into CI/CD processes for government projects

-• Coordinating with QA and development teams in a government context
+• Coordinating with QA and development teams in government agencies

-• Versioning and maintaining agent behavior to support government applications
+• Versioning and maintaining agent behavior for government applications

 Requirements

-• A comprehensive understanding of browser-based application workflows for government
+• An understanding of browser-based application workflows for government systems.

-• Practical experience with scripting or automation tools
+• Experience with scripting or automation tools used in a public sector environment.

-• Familiarity with web development concepts and best practices
+• Familiarity with web development concepts relevant to government applications.

 Audience